madprops/blog/docs/meltdown/meltdown.md

 ## More

-This is not all Meltdown can do, but it gives you an idea of what it can do.
+This is not all Meltdown has to show, but it gives you an idea of what it can do.

 If you want to dig deeper you can visit: https://meltdown.merkoba.com